 Food chains describe "what eats what" in an ecosystem.
-No one food chain exists for a woodland ecosystem, as many types of woodland ecosystems exist and, within those systems, many intersecting food chains, or food webs.
-But some basic facts about food chains and the players involved make it possible to see consistent patterns and discover many possible food chains that occur in forest ecosystems.
+No one food chain exists for a forest food web ecosystem, as many types of woodland ecosystems exist.
+Within those systems, there are many more intersecting food chains, or food webs.
+Some basic facts about food chains and the players involved make it possible to see consistent patterns and discover many possible food chains that occur in forest ecosystems.

 Food Chain Trophic Levels

 Woodland habitat food chains begin with an autotroph, or "self-feeder," that synthesizes energy from the sun.
 Cell organelles that are found in most autotrophs, called chloroplasts, act like little factories, forging organic molecules from carbon dioxide and water.
 While most autotrophs in a woodland habitat food chain are plants, some bacteria, algae and other protists are also autotrophs.